Adventure-Some

 In order to get the most use of my wardrobe, I chose clothes that I can pair together in a number of different combinations.
 I can wear any of my t-shirts individually or as undershirts.
 My dress shirt can be layered under my sweater for warm dressiness, worn casually with jeans, or simply worn with my dress pants when needed.
 By packing clothes that can be layered I am actually able to pack less.
 My warm-weather clothes double as baselayers, so my meager suitcase-worth of clothes will function for any seasons that I might encounter while traveling.

 Since I was able to limit myself to only the dufffel bag and backpack, I will have everything that I need, but will be compact enough to remain mobile.
 I should not have any problems carrying my luggage whether we travel by bus, plane or train.
 While the urges of the ultra-light backpacker have not been fully satisfied, an acceptable compromise has been reached.
-I should only have to re-pack another time or two before we leave. :D
+I should only have to re-pack another time or two before we leave. 😀

-3 Responses to The Packing Conondrum
+3 thoughts on “The Packing Conondrum

 Leave a Reply